jup-ag/space-station/docs/8-additional-topics/2-displaying-jup-stats.md

 ---
 sidebar_label: Jupiter Stats
 description: Learn to fetch key stats such as tickers, swap pairs, and more.
+Examples included
 title: Fetch Jupiter Stats
 ---